Jump to Content

 Back to Top

-Why is the Solar Energy Development Programmatic EIS Needed?
+Why is the Solar PEIS Needed?

 Federal laws and regulations require the federal government to evaluate the effects of its actions on the environment and to consider alternative courses of action.
 The National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
 4321), as amended, specifies when an environmental impact statement (EIS) must be prepared.
 NEPA requires that an EIS be prepared for major federal actions with the potential for significant impact on the quality of the human environment.

 The Agencies have determined that the establishment of specific agency-wide solar energy programs and additional related policy constitute major Federal actions as defined by the NEPA and, thus, they have decided to jointly prepare a programmatic environmental impact statement (PEIS).
+The Solar PEIS will examine the environmental effects of solar energy technologies that are ready for deployment at utility-scale.
+A utility-scale project is that which is capable of producing 20 or more megawatts of electricity for distribution to customers through the electricity transmission grid system.

 For more information, visit Why the PEIS Is Needed.